shawnmflemingc/faq/commongisfiles.md

 - **Limitations:**
   - Limited to handling only one type of geometry per file (e.g., points, lines, or polygons).
   - Attribute names are restricted to 10 characters.
+  - Filenames sometimes cannot be more than 8 characters (only older systems might have this problem).
   - No support for complex data types or relationships between datasets.
   - Limited to 2 GB in size, which can be a constraint for large datasets.